Dairy Free Apple Pie

 Fully baked (and cooled!) pie will also freeze well for up to 3 months.
 Thaw the pie overnight in the refrigerator and rewarm before enjoying.

-Additional Dairy Free Desserts You Might Enjoy:
+Additional Dairy Free Dessert Recipes:

 Did you make this recipe?
 Rate and review it down below!
 I’d love to hear from you.